Fix: CPU Overheating

 The fan might not be spinning because it simply isn’t plugged in.

-This could happen when a computer gets moved, or maybe it wasn’t linked correctly, causing a loss of the right connection.
+This could happen when a computer gets relocated, or maybe it wasn’t linked properly, causing a loss of the correct connection.

 However, before you start poking around in the PC, make sure it is completely turned off this time.
 Also, press the switch on the back of the case to shut off power to the PSU.
-We also recommend pressing the case’s power button multiple times to empty all capacitors of power.
+We also recommend pressing the case’s power button several times to empty all capacitors of lingering electricity.

 Usual CPU Fan header location